shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/UnControlLoadAgent/README.md

 # UnControlLoad Agent

-Transactive control and coordination (TCC) agent that interacts with the volttron market service as a consumer electricity.
+The UncontrolLoad Transactive control and coordination (TCC) agent interacts with the volttron market service as a consumer electricity.
 This agent bids in a fixed demand curve to the volttron market service that represents the non-transactive (non-controllable) building load.